thekobewan/osticket-prereqs/README.md

 <p align="center">
 <img src="https://i.imgur.com/Clzj7Xs.png" alt="osTicket logo"/>
 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.
-A ticketing system is an invaluable resource for any company using a help desk, so I took it upon myself to learn the installation and configuration of one.<br />
+This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket. <br> A ticketing system is an invaluable resource for any company using a help desk, so I took it upon myself to learn, <br> implement, and write a tutorial of the installation and configuration of one.<br />

 <h2>Environments and Technologies Used</h2>